UNIVERSITY OF MARYLAND

-Dr. Yaobang Gong is a Research Faculty in Transportation Engineering at the University of Maryland, College Park (UMD).
+Dr. Yaobang Gong is a Research Assistant Professor in Transportation Engineering at the University of Maryland, College Park (UMD).
 He received his Ph.D. from the University of Central Florida in 2020.
 Over the past two years at UMD, he has conducted extensive research on MDOT SHA field staff, co-leading two MDOT SHA sponsored projects – one focused on FMTs and another on CHART responders.
 In addition, he has co-led more than ten research projects funded by the USDOT, FHWA, DOE, Utah DOT, and Florida DOT, covering topics such as traffic data analytics, survey analysis, traffic safety, road asset management, and transportation systems management.

 Ms. Yi Zhang, Ph.D.
 Candidate